jag21791/jag21791.github.io/_pages/about.md

 6. Even if we can't work out together THIS week, we can still MAYBE do couples long distance workouts while im in huntsville and also call if you get a little more freedom.
 I know it just depends on your parents so, if not, refer to number 5!^^
 7. You make me happy every day and I don't want to be with anyone else for the rest of my life!
 You are enough for me always and forever <3

+I promise, everything will be okay both at home and with us.
+The only thing ill ever ask of you beyond loving me is that you trust me when I say that okay?

 Lastly,

 We are best friends, companions in life, and soulmates.
 Nothing is going to change that or keep us apart.